 Chicken Marsala

-Succulent Chicken Marsala dish with tender chicken breasts cooked in rich Marsala wine sauce, garnished with fresh herbs
+Delicious Chicken Marsala with tender chicken breasts cooked in rich mushroom and Marsala wine sauce.

-Chicken Marsala is a classic Italian-American dish featuring tender chicken breasts cooked in a flavorful mushroom and Marsala wine sauce.
-The sauce is rich but not too heavy, with a perfect balance of savory mushrooms and a hint of sweetness from the Marsala wine.
-It’s a simple dish that always feels special and satisfying.
+Chicken Marsala is a simple and tasty dish that’s all about tender chicken breasts cooked in a flavorful mushroom and Marsala wine sauce.
+The sauce is rich but smooth, bringing in just the right touch of sweetness and earthiness from the mushrooms, making every bite comforting and satisfying.

 Key Ingredients & Substitutions